 The insights from the article are highly applicable to wayfinding design in environments like hospitals, universities, corporate campuses, and urban centers.
 In these spaces, users often navigate under time pressure or emotional stress, so creating a clear, intuitive navigation system is essential.

 Miller EG Design’s work in wayfinding design mirrors many of these cognitive principles.
 Their focus on integrating landmarks, clear sightlines, and intuitive signage systems aligns with the findings in this article.
-For instance, projects like the Emory Musculoskeletal Institute or Piedmont Atlanta Hospital demonstrate how the strategic placement of signage and landmarks improves navigation through complex facilities
+For instance, projects like the Emory Musculoskeletal Institute or Piedmont Atlanta Hospital demonstrate how the strategic placement of signage and landmarks improves navigation through complex facilities .
+Miller EG Design’s attention to both exterior and interior signage ensures a cohesive flow, allowing users to easily transition between different parts of the environment.

-Conclusion: Bridging Cognitive Theory and Design Practice
+Miller EG Design: Bridging Cognitive Theory and Design Practice

 Ultimately, The Cognitive Approach to Modeling Environments highlights the importance of a cognitive understanding of space in effective wayfinding design.
 By integrating principles of visibility, spatial configuration, and human psychology, designers can create environments that are not only functional but also enhance user experiences.
-For companies like Miller EG Design, this research reinforces their commitment to creating wayfinding solutions that are intuitive, accessible, and deeply rooted in the user’s cognitive experience of space.
+For companies like Miller EG Design, this research reinforces our commitment to creating wayfinding solutions that are intuitive, accessible, and deeply rooted in the user’s cognitive experience of space.
 This cognitive approach provides a roadmap for future innovations in wayfinding systems, promising smarter, more user-friendly environments.